dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7TrackChangedPatientID)"
     "
-    .. _dcmAuditSoftwareConfigurationVerbose:

-    :ref:`Audit Software Configuration Verbose <dcmAuditSoftwareConfigurationVerbose>`",boolean,"Specifies if Child Objects and Attributes of created Objects should be included in Software Configuration Audit Message.

-    (dcmAuditSoftwareConfigurationVerbose)"
-    "
     .. _hl7UseNullValue:

     :ref:`Use HL7 Null Value <hl7UseNullValue>`",boolean,"Specifies if HL7 v2 null values (specified in segment field as `|""""|`) are used in sent HL7 messages for not present or empty entity attributes.
 Required to unset entity attributes at the remote HL7 Application.
 May be overwritten by configured values for particular Archive HL7 Application.